VictoriaKfk/HUMAIN/README.md

 username : kate,
 password : kate

-There are more records on the database if you wish to run the project with different inputs (find...)
+There are more records on the database if you wish to run the project with different inputs (find /data/empoyee.csv , /data/user.csv)
 ### Data to sign up :

 In order to successfully sign up to HUMAIN the user should enter the unique ID (given by the company).
 Every department has a prefix for the ids (e.g the Human Resources department employee/user ids starts with hr and it's followed by an integer number)